 Interested students must specify that admission is being sought under the APCU Tuition Exchange Agreement and have submitted a letter to the Office of Financial Aid from the president of his/her home institution certifying eligibility for the program.

 Satisfactory Academic Progress (SAP) for Renewal of rhodes-funded Financial Aid and Competitive Scholarships/Fellowships

 Normally, all forms of institutional financial aid offered by Rhodes are awarded for eight (8) semesters as long as the student meets the SAP standards for renewal of financial aid and, for competitive scholarships and fellowships, maintains the required GPA.

-Rhodes scholarships, fellowships, and grants may only be used for study at Rhodes or for study in the Rhodes European Studies and Exchange programs.
+Rhodes scholarships, fellowships, and grants may only be used for study at Rhodes or for approved study in the Rhodes European Studies and Exchange programs.

 Funds are not available for summer terms or for studies at or through other institutions.
 Rhodes funds are not available to students enrolled less than full-time (at least 12 credits) unless an exception is formally approved by the Disability Support Committee (see Students with Disabilities).

 Satisfactory Academic Progress (SAP) for Renewal of FEDERAL (TITLE IV), STATE, AND INSTITUTIONAL AID, includING FEDERAL plus (PARENT LOAN FOR UNDERGRADUATE STUDENTS)

 A student will have financial aid renewed in succeeding years if the student meets the following requirements: